-This Pear Cake is a simple and scrumptious way to make use of delicious pears.
-This pear cake is easy to make, loaded with whole grains, and refined-sugar free.
+This Pear Cake uses no refined sugar and is a simple and scrumptious way to make use of delicious pears.
 Everyone adores this for breakfast, snack, or a healthyish dessert.

 Here’s the deal: I love munching on fresh honeycrisp apples…but pears are my fave for baking.
 The humble pear is typically overlooked because there’s something classically endearing about an easy one-bowl apple cake and amazing apple pie with flaky butter crust.
 There’s definitely an important place for baked apple goodies.